Jasmine Jones: 2025: World Championships silver medalist

+Jones (front) after the 2025 World Athletics Championships 400 m hurdles final.

 Announced for the inaugural season of the Michael Johnson founded Grand Slam Track, She was the slam winner at the 2025 Philadelphia Slam in the long hurdles category after finishing second in both the 400 metres hurdles and 400 metres races.
-She ran 53.18 seconds to finish second to Femke Bol in the 400 metres hurdles at the 2025 London Athletics Meet, part of the 2025 Diamond League, on 19 July.
+She ran 53.18 seconds to finish second to Femke Bol in the 400 metres hurdles at the 2025 London Athletics Meet, part of the 2025 Diamond League, on July 19.

 She placed third in the final of the 400 metres hurdles at the 2025 USA Outdoor Track and Field Championships.
-She also placed third in the 400 metres hurdles on 16 August in the Diamond League at the 2025 Kamila Skolimowska Memorial, in Poland.
+She also placed third in the 400 metres hurdles on August 16 in the Diamond League at the 2025 Kamila Skolimowska Memorial, in Poland.

 Jones was selected for the American team for the 2025 World Athletics Championships in Tokyo, Japan, winning the silver medal in the 400 metres hurdles, running a personal best time of 52.08 seconds.

+2026: Ultimate champion

+On 10 July 2026, Jones ran a personal best of 51.09 seconds for the 400 metres flat at the 2026 Herculis event in Monaco, part of the 2026 Diamond League.
+On 14 July, she won over 400 metres hurdles in 52.91 seconds at the István Gyulai Memorial, in Budapest.
+Competing at the inaugural World Ultimate Championship in Budapest on 13 September, Jones won the 400 m hurdles in a season's best time of 52.45 seconds for the first major international title of her career.